 What To Do If You Do Get Hurt Playing a Sport?

 Suing for compensation as a result of an injury one sustains while playing a sport is no easy matter.
 Often, an expert in the area will need to be retained to determine what the appropriate standard of care is for the sport or activity, and to make a determination as to whatever or not that standard of care was breached.
 That in and of itself does not prove negligence because each side has their own version of events.
 So if you are injured while participating in a sport or activity, you should not assume you do or for that matter do not have a claim, but rather obtain legal advice.
 You should do so as soon as possible because there may be some urgency to gathering evidence to ensure that it does not become altered or disappear.

-We at Howie, Sacks & Henry have over 40 years of experience in handling all manner of personal injury claims, including sports injuries.
+We at Howie, Sacks & Henry have decades of experience in handling all manner of personal injury claims, including sports injuries.
 If you have been injured while playing a sport, or in any activity, please contact me by calling (416-361-0889) or e-mail me at firstname.lastname@example.org.
 I would be happy to answer all of your questions.